OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-02.md

 ## Isaiah 2:1

-The vision that Isaiah son of Amoz saw concerning Judah and Jerusalem.
+The message that Isaiah son of Amoz received about Judah and Jerusalem.

 ## Isaiah 2:2